 Requirements: 28 units of coursework

 Requirements: 46 units of coursework and 1200 hours of supervised practice in hospital, community, and food service settings.
 Before applying, prerequisite courses are required as well as 40 hours of paid or volunteer work experience with a Registered Dietitian.
+Additional program information for potential applicants are summarized in the Student Handbook below.

 Prerequisite courses must be completed before starting the program.